gohil-jay/Upkey-VIP-Spring/README.md

 - **Time**: If your story takes more than one sprint to complete, identify an estimated timeframe needed to complete the project by breaking down your story into smaller sprints.
 - **End**: The story is generally completed when the user can complete the outlined task.
 You need to define that point and clearly outline the task a user must do to meet this requirement.

+# Week 6 : Personal Portfolio

+This week's goal is to create a portfolio that showcases the work and skills you have gained over the last 5 weeks.

+**ULTIMATE GOAL of Portfolio**: Be creative as you can to meet your goals - also feel free to use any software or technology to support your portfolio.

+A portfolio should be something a student can take to job or college interviews.
+It serves as documentation of achievements and will be helpful to the student when filling out college and job applications in the years to come.
+Remember that your portfolio needs to be neat and to the point.

+Furthermore, in the lieu of this, I created a website based personal portfolio that can be accessed here : <a href="http://jaygohil-upkey.epizy.com/" target="_blank">JAY GOHIL's Upkey Jurney</a>.